-We have developed high-value solutions for the large number of service providers and resellers that are focused on providing their customers with VoIP telephony products and services.
+We have developed high-value solutions for the large number of service providers and resellers that are focused on providing their customers with video and voice-over-IP products and services.

 Our Hosted Consumer VoIP Solution leverages our VoIP experience and delivers to our service providers, resellers, and various corporate customers a customizable, private-label suite of VoIP products and services.
 Using our infrastructure, we enable these enterprises to offer their customers different combinations of our basic products and services, accessible through a single account.